pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 Quite different!
 The Python code here reads like normal, synchronous code (with an added `async` and a few `await` keywords).
-It's also handling exceptions using using a mechanism that is standard in many languages.
-My goal is to convince you that those two snippets are actually equivalent.
-The main reason why they are is that Python's asyncio and JavaScript made the same choices regarding *concurrency*.
+It's also handling exceptions using a mechanism that is standard in many languages.
+My goal is to convince you that **those two snippets are actually equivalent**.

+The main reason why they are equivalent is that Python's asyncio and JavaScript both use an event loop with asynchronous I/O. Let's explain what that means.

-## The goal: not waiting for I/O
+## The goal: not blocking for I/O

-First thing first, in order to understand how they are similar, we need to understand what they are trying to solve.
+First thing first we need to understand what problem those event loops are trying to solve.

 Say you want to write a web server from scratch.
 One of the first problems you will want to tackle is: how do I accept connections from *multiple* clients at the same time?

-Well, a given request can trigger a lot of input/output (I/O): reading files, accessing to the databases and actually communicating with the client via the Internet.
+The key insight to solve this issue is that a given request can trigger a lot of input/output (I/O): reading files, accessing databases and actually communicating with the client via the Internet.
 During I/O, the computer has nothing to do: he can simply take advantage of this to serve the other requests in the meantime.

+This idea works in many situations:

-Web browsers do the same thing when they want to render a web page: they don't wait for one resource to arrive to fetch next one.
-A web scraper will not wait either to get one page to start fetching the next one.
-And in a JavaScript web application, different events can take a different amount of time to handle: you don't want to block scrolling events even when loading resources from the server.
-All those common use cases are said to be I/O bound, and you can take advantage of this to improve throughput: each request won't be faster than before, but all of them will finish much sooner.
-This is one way to achieve concurrency.
+ * Web browsers don't wait for one resource to arrive to fetch the next one.
+ * A web scraper will not wait either to fully receive one page to start fetching the next one.
+ * And in a JavaScript web application, different events can take a different amount of time to handle: you don't want to block scrolling events even when loading resources from the server.

+All those common use cases are said to be I/O bound, and you can take advantage of this to improve throughput: each request won't be faster, but all of them will finish much sooner.

 The idea is simple enough.
 But how do we do it?

 ## Threads to the rescue?

 To execute I/O bound requests concurrently, the solution is usually multithreading.
+This solves other solutions than performing I/O in parallel, because it also allow to run code in parallel on multiple cores.

-All operating systems will suspend a thread that is waiting for I/O to allow other threads to get work done.
+Anyway, what's important to us here is that all operating systems will suspend a thread that is waiting for I/O to allow other threads to get work done.
 This is actually very efficient!
 This is how projects like Apache and uWSGI work, and it's also supported in nginx.
 And even though [multithreading as a programming model has bad reputation][1], in those cases it's usually just fine because there is very little actual shared state and your web server takes care of it.
 (Note that I'm using the word "thread" here but this also applies to processes, especially on Linux where threads are just processes with less overhead.)